tyrucode/OfficialCapstone/README.md

 Spotify Snippet Guessing Game!

 This is my so far biggest project yet, a game involving the use of Spotifys Api.
-The game is simple, you select a playlist/album/genre, and some songs will play from it.
+The game is simple, you select a playlist/album from your saved songs and a random song will be picked from it.
 Your job is to hear the snippet, and make a guess at what the name of the song is, the catch is though if you get it wrong 3 times you are out.
 Compete with your friends to see who can guess the most songs.
 See how high you can rank on the leaderboard!